The APPIC Post-Match Vacancy Service

 - You are free to implement whatever interview procedures you wish to use.
 If you wish to interview candidates in person, APPIC requests that you give sufficient advance notice so that applicants can avoid the high costs of last-minute air fares.

 - APPIC requires that, before making an offer to an applicant, you ensure that the applicant's doctoral program has verified his/her eligibility for internship.
 APPIC Match Policy 9c states, "Prior to making offers to fill open positions, internship training directors must ensure that doctoral programs have verified their applicants' eligibility and readiness for internship.
-Such verification can occur via a review of the appropriate application materials and/or via direct communication with the doctoral programs."
+Such verification can occur via a review of the appropriate application materials (e.g., DCT Verification of Internship Eligibility) and/or via direct communication with the doctoral programs."

-When making an offer of employment to an applicant, please remember APPIC Match Policy 9b, which states: "Prior to making offers to fill open positions, internship training directors must verify with applicants, to the best of their abilities, that the applicants have not previously been matched to other internship programs nor accepted other offers."
+When making an offer, please remember APPIC Match Policy 9b, which states: "Prior to making offers to fill open positions, internship training directors must verify with applicants, to the best of their abilities, that the applicants have not previously been matched to other internship programs nor accepted other offers."
 Applicants are not permitted to accept an offer if they have been matched or have already accepted an offer from another internship program.

 - Once you decide on a top candidate, you can make an offer directly to the applicant.
 It is up to you to decide how long to give the applicant to make a decision.
 APPIC recommends giving applicants a minimum of 24 hours to accept or decline your offer, and encourages you to provide more time than this recommended minimum in order to allow them to fully consider the offer and to consult with their doctoral faculty and family members.